ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 This section describes the three main roles and associated processes in SCITT:

 * Issuers that use their credentials to create Signed Statements about Artifacts
-* Transparency Services that register Signed Statements and Transparent Statements and in doing produce Receipts
+* Transparency Services that evaluate Signed Statements against Registration Policies, producing Receipts upon successful Registration.
+The returned Receipt may be combined with the Signed Statement to create a Transparent Statement.
 * Relying Parties that:
   * collect Receipts of Signed Statements for subsequent registration of Transparent Statements;
   * retrieve Transparent Statements for analysis of Statements about Artifacts themselves (e.g. verification);